morten-olsen/mini-loader/README.md

 3. **Push Your First Load**: `mini-loader loads push script.mjs -r -i first`
 3. **See the logs**: `mini-loader logs ls -l first`

-For a detailed guide on getting started, please refer to our [Getting Started Tutorial](./docs/getting-started.md).
+For a detailed guide on getting started, please refer to the [Getting Started Tutorial](./docs/getting-started.md).

 ## Support and Contributions